Lauren Cooper: Reprise

 The character was revived in 2017 for Red Nose Day and appears on stage with Lenny Henry and Warwick Davis.
-She also returned in The Big Night In, a 20 April 2020 telethon held during the COVID-19 pandemic, in a skit which had her being schooled remotely by a teacher played again by David Tennant.
+She also returned in The Big Night In, a 20 April 2020 telethon held during the COVID-19 pandemic, in a skit in which she was schooled remotely by a teacher again played by David Tennant.

 Influence

 In 2006, Lauren's catchphrase word "bovvered" was named Word of the Year.
 A spokesperson for the OED commented:

 "Am I bovvered?" and its follow-up, "Does my face look bovvered?" had already come to be seen as the perfect expression of a generation of teenagers and their speaking style.

 Alan Carr spoofed Lauren in a sketch on Catherine Tate's episode of The Friday Night Project.

-In a recurring spoof on NBC's Late Night with Jimmy Fallon, Jimmy Fallon performs in character as a vampire version of Robert Pattinson talking about things that bother him whilst in a tree.
+In a recurring spoof on NBC's Late Night with Jimmy Fallon, Jimmy Fallon performs in character as a vampire version of Robert Pattinson, talking about things that bother him while in a tree.

-A 2016 update to the Oxford English Dictionary added the word "bovver", which had been current since 1871, and had been "made famous by comedian Catherine Tate".
+A 2016 update to the Oxford English Dictionary added the word "bovver", which had been in use since 1871 and had been "made famous by comedian Catherine Tate".